RyanLamansky/dotnet-webassembly/README.md

 These features are under consideration for development after all the core work is done.

-- ☣ Implement linear memory using unmanaged memory (raw pointer), as an option for confident users desiring maximum performance
+- ☣ Option to remove remove range check on linear memory access, for confident users desiring maximum performance
 - 🤔 Add support for automatic implementation of interfaces as an alternative to existing abstract class code
 - 🚀 Extensible optimization framework